Post-OCR Document Correction with large Ensembles of Character Sequence-to-Sequence Models: Introduction

 Since its inception in the early sixties, OCR has been a promising and active area of research.
 Nowadays, systems like Tesseract \cite{tesseract} obtain accuracies above 90\% on documents from 19th- and early 20th-century newspaper pages \cite{annual_test}, but the accurate recognition of older, historical texts remains an open challenge due to their vocabulary, page layout, and typography.
 This is why successful OCR systems are language-specific and focus only on resource-rich languages, like English.

-As a consequence of these difficulties, the task of automatic text-error detection and correction has been studied for several decades \cite{kukich1992techniques}, ranging from techniques based on statistical language modelling \cite{tong1996statistical}, dictionary-based translation models \cite{kolak2002ocr} or large collections of terms and word sequences \cite{bassil2012ocr}.
+As a consequence of these difficulties, the task of automatically detect and correct errors in documents has been studied for several decades \cite{kukich1992techniques}, ranging from techniques based on statistical language modelling \cite{tong1996statistical}, dictionary-based translation models \cite{kolak2002ocr} or large collections of terms and word sequences \cite{bassil2012ocr}.

 With the advent of methods based on neural networks, and more specifically, sequence models such as \cite{cho_seq2seq,sutskever_seq2seq,transformer}, the automatic correction of texts using sequence models witnessed considerable progress in the form of neural sequence models based on characters or words \cite{neubig_ocr_correction,schnober-etal-2016-still}.

-Character-based sequence models offer good generalization due to the flexibility of their vocabulary, but they are challenging to train and inefficient at inference time, as generating one character at a time requires thousands of steps for a document.
+Character-based sequence models offer good generalization due to the flexibility of their vocabulary, but they are challenging to train and inefficient at inference time, as generating a document one character at a time requires thousands of steps.
 On the other hand, word-based sequence models are efficient at inference time and more sample-efficient than character-based sequence models, but they lack generalization, a problem that has been partially solved with systems like WordPiece \cite{wordpiece} or Byte-Pair Encodings \cite{bytepair}, that learn useful sub-word units to represent text from the data they are trained on.

+In this work, we propose a novel method to correct documents of arbitrary length based on character sequence models.
+The novelty of our method lies in training a character sequence model on short windows both to detect the mistakes and to generate the candidate corrections at the same time, instead of first finding the mistakes and then use a dictionary or language model to correct them, as is usual with post-OCR text correction systems.